 Published on January 30th, 2018 | by asiedu30

-Click to read: Shaggy: Dogamuffin by Micah Locilento
+Click to read: Shaggy: Raggamuffin by Micah Locilento

 “First and foremost, I am a reggae artist,” insists Shaggy.
-Born Orville Richard Burrell, the multi-platinum pop icon is a worldwide ambassador forreggae, but few know just how connected Shaggy is with the sound of Jamaican rhythms.
-Shaggy: Dogamuffin Style details the rise of a superstar from Kingston, Jamaica, to his teen years in Flatbush, Brooklyn, to his time spent in the Marines during the Gulf War, while at the same time introducing the reader to the fascinating history and rich culture of reggae music.
+Born Orville Richard Burrell, the multi-platinum pop icon is a worldwide ambassador for reggae, but only few knows just how connected Shaggy is with the sound of Jamaican rhythms.
+Shaggy: Raggamuffin Style details the rise of a superstar from Kingston, Jamaica, to his teen years in Flatbush, Brooklyn, to his time spent in the Marines during the Gulf War, while at the same time introducing the reader to the fascinating history and rich culture of reggae music.